-We don’t need to list the events of 2020 to say it’s been a big one, particularly as we approach the festive season, where many common face-to-face interactions will be limited to a phone or video call.
+We don’t need to list the events of 2021 to say it’s been yet another big one, particularly as we approach the festive season, where common face-to-face interactions may still be limited to a phone or video call.

-As we grapple with a slightly different-looking Christmas, the good news is many of us will go into it with a new-found appreciation of the presence of loved ones over the presents of the material kind.
+As we’re potentially faced with our second different-looking Christmas in a row, the good news is many of us will go into it with a new-found appreciation for the presence of loved ones over the presents of the material kind.

-In the meantime, if you’re looking for some tips around managing the costs of gift giving, here are some ways you could potentially shop a little smarter, so your money goes a little further.
+In the meantime, if you’re looking for some tips for how to manage the costs of Christmas gifts on a budget, here are some ways you could shop a little smarter, so your money goes a little further.

 Create a plan and write yourself a list

-While we might love the sound of ripping through wrapping paper, much of this generosity is unplanned, with nearly 75% of Aussies indicating they don’t budget for gifts1, which could lead to increased pressure on household budgets well into the new year.
+Despite the fact that for many, budgets are tight in 2021, research shows we’re still planning to spend big this year – many of us haven’t been shopping during lockdown, and are looking forward to a bit of splurging.
+Gift buyers are expected to spend an average of $726 each, with those aged 35 to 49 the most generous age group1 .
+While we might love the sound of ripping through wrapping paper, much of this generosity is unplanned, with nearly 75% of Aussies indicating they don’t budget for gifts2 , which could lead to increased pressure on household budgets well into the new year.

-While there’s much to be said for the spur-of-the-moment splurge, more of our generosity could be planned, with a bit of time being spent thinking about what you might buy before hitting the shops.
+While there’s much to be said for the spur-of-the-moment spree, more of our generosity could be planned, with a bit of time being spent thinking about what you might buy, saving money for Christmas weekly, setting up a Christmas budget worksheet and doing your research online before hitting the shops.

 As many events, such as Christmas, anniversaries and birthdays fall on the same day each year, it may also be somewhat easier planning for these occasions in advance.